 JPA/ORM mapping can be considered as a graph of POJOs.
 Entities are nodes and relations are edges (singular, collection or map).
 A deep clone of an entity should also make deep clones of neighboring entities and their neighboring entities, and so on...
 Such strategy of transitive cloning may easily ends with the whole DB cloned and OutOfMemoryError thrown.
 Thus we have to make a compromise (as in all real life).
 The thing to be done is to clone only a subgraph.
 The desired subgraph can be specified by a set of paths from a root entity.
 After some time I found that the common dot notation (e.g. "company.department.boss.address") is not flexible enough to cover many additional needs like recursive relations and path splitting and joining.
 So I introduced the GraphExplorer class which generates the paths upon a string pattern.
 String literals inside the pattern are treated as properties.
 Operators resemble the syntax of regular expressions:

 - Plus "+" generates at least one preceding path.

 - Split "|" divides the path into two ways.

 - Parentheses "(", ")" groups the paths.

-The JpaCloner class allows to clone entity subgraphs.
-The subgraphs can be specified by the string patterns or a custom filter which is defined by a client programmer.
+The JpaCloner class allows to clone entity subgraphs specified by the string patterns.
 After the algorithm is finished, each cloned entity contains basic properties (columns) and cloned relations.
 Non-cloned relations are left as null.
 The cloned entities are always created as raw classes (annotated by the @Entity or @Embeddable).
 So a cloned object will never be a hibernate proxy.
 The JpaCloner supports relations defined as List, Set, SortedSet, Map and SortedMap.
 The class contains static methods to shield the programmer from the implementation details.
 The usage looks like:

 MyEntity e = em.find(MyEntity.class, 1234);